 From Melbourne, head to Traralgon via the Monash Freeway (M1).
 From Traralgon, take the Traralgon Creek Rd (C483) south for roughly 40km.
 The road becomes Grand Ridge Rd.
 The last 7km is a winding descent down to the Tarra Valley car park.
 Take care on this section as it is very narrow and visibility around corners is poor.

-Closest towns to this walk: Boolarra, Churchill, Gormandale, Mirboo North, Moe, Tanjil South, Thorpdale, Toora, Trafalgar, Traralgon, Traralgon South, Welshpool, Yarram, Yinnar
+Nearby towns: Boolarra, Churchill, Gormandale, Mirboo North, Moe, Tanjil South, Thorpdale, Toora, Trafalgar, Traralgon, Traralgon South, Welshpool, Yarram, Yinnar

 About the region